vraus/Bomberstudent/README.md

 ```

 #### Setup Script

+> This setup script is no longer necessary since we don't use the `jansson.h` library anymore.

 This Bash script automates the setup process for compiling and running a project that requires specific environment dependencies.